walidamriou/ESP32_OTA_Update_via_HTTPS/README.md

       if(a==1){
         update();
       }
-   - you can play with the last functions, example you can call it when click button or a event happen, but with the same order.
+   - you can play with the last functions.
+For example, you can call it when a click button or an event happens, but with the same order.

 ### Website
 https://www.walidamriou.com